brdon209/Spotify-Stats-Project-Datify-/README.md

 - Historical trend tracking
 - Social sharing features
 - More game modes
+- Leaderboard for Niche Score

 ## Known Issues

 - Spotify Web Playback SDK can be occasionally flaky - refresh if the player doesn't connect
 - Game requires Spotify Premium
 - Some tracks may not have preview URLs available
+- Player may show authentication or account errors if token expires or non-Premium account is used

 ## Contributing